erdg/lol-picolisp/EXPLAIN.md

 ```

 'groups-of' ('group' from PG's On Lisp) and 'flat' (the PicoLisp version of
-PG's 'flatten' from On Lisp) are pretty self explanatory.
+'flatten' from On Lisp) are pretty self explanatory.
 ```
 : (groups-of 2 '(1 2 3 4 5 6))
 -> ((1 2) (3 4) (5 6))